HaolingZHANG/pyHEDGES/README.md

 # pyHEDGES
-Here is the rough implementation of [HEDGES](https://github.com/whpress/hedges) in the Python platform.
+Here is the rough implementation of **[HEDGES](https://github.com/whpress/hedges) Error-Correcting Code for DNA Storage Corrects Indels and Allows Sequence Constraints** in the Python platform.